US says Assad again used chemical weapons, vows action

 "The United States will continue to pressure the insidious Assad regime to end the violence directed at Syrian civilians and participate in the UN-led political process," he said.

+Four people were injured in the attack and, while there were no deaths, it marked the first known chemical attack in a year and raised fears of further use, said Jim Jeffrey, the US special representative for Syria.

+"We fear that the regime, which has very weak infantry forces, will try to use chemical weapons once again to make up for its inability to seize ground by combat power," Jeffrey told reporters.

-No independent verification was available of the attack from war-ravaged northwestern Syria, where 400,000 people have been displaced since April alone from the government´s bombardment.
+No independent verification was available of the attack from northwestern Syria, where rights observers say that more than 1,000 people have been killed and 400,000 displaced since the government began its bombardment in April.

 The United States and France had both earlier aired suspicions of a chemical attack but had held off on making a formal determination, saying more research was needed.

-International investigators say Assad has repeatedly used chemical weapons against civilian targets in his brutal quest to end the civil war, in which more than 370,000 people have died.
+International investigators say Assad has repeatedly used chemical weapons against civilian targets in his brutal quest to win the civil war, in which more than 370,000 people have died.

 Former president Barack Obama had called chemical weapons use a red line but ultimately declined military retaliation.